Our attorneys are active in professional, civic, cultural, religious and charitable organizations and share a responsibility to serve the community.

 Education: Berea College, Berea, KY (B.A., 1984); Wake Forest University School of Law (J.D., 1987)

 Member: North Carolina Bar Association, American Trial Lawyers, Rowan County Bar Association, (former president), American Bar Association, Kentucky Bar Association, West Virginia Bar Association, American Advocates for Justice, and the North Carolina Advocates for Justice where I serve on the education, legislative affairs and legal affairs committees and the executive committee for the autotorts section.
 I have chaired a CLE seminar on winning auto cases.
 I belong to three different state and two different federal bars, and the ABA and NCBA.
-I work with the Juvenile Crime Prevention Council, have served on the board of the Pregnancy Support Center, the Courthouse Security Committee, the East Rowan Boosters Club, and the Gideons.
+I previously worked with the Juvenile Crime Prevention Council, and have served on the board of the Pregnancy Support Center, the Courthouse Security Committee, the East Rowan Boosters Club, and the Gideons.

 Practice areas: auto accidents, personal injury, traffic tickets and motor vehicle law, wrongful death